tylerlong/swagger-app/README.md

 - improve test coverage
 - use logger, so it won't output anything in production
 - extract default values to right file like `defaultProperty`
-- if property type is obj, allow user to select a model as the type.
-Add a type selectField to the right of the type select field.
 - enum is only for string type ? hide it for other types
 - export to valid swagger spec and test it with swagger-ui
 - reorganize containers' code